UUG4N4A1/Computer-Vision-assignments/TermProject/ReadMe.md

 # Hand-Tracking Tic-Tac-Toe

-This project implements a hand-tracking-based Tic-Tac-Toe game using OpenCV and a custom hand-tracking module.
+This project implements a hand-tracking-based Tic-Tac-Toe game using OpenCV and a custom hand-tracking module that watched and repeated from youtube channel 'Murtaza's Workshop'.
 Players can use their hands to draw 'X' and 'O' on a virtual game board displayed on the screen.

 ## Features
 - Hand tracking to detect finger positions.